It’s official. I’ve joined the ranks of the Great Resignation and quit my job.

 To return or not return?

 Obviously, when I moved a great distance from my office, I knew this outcome was a possibility.
-My direct managers and senior managers knew I had moved over 1000 miles away and were supportive.
-What surprised me is that rather than just denying my request to continue working from home, they ignored it!
+My direct managers and even their managers knew I had moved over 1000 miles away and were supportive.
+What surprised me is that rather than just denying my request to continue working from home, the organization’s leadership just ignored it!
 At least one manager thought I was bluffing about leaving, while others felt that there was no way my work from home request wouldn’t be approved due to the sensitive nature of my job, extraordinarily steep learning curve, and the recent loss of all but one of the people trained to continue my work.
 It turns out, I wasn’t bluffing and the only person left trained to do my job confided in me that they are actively interviewing for another job.

 What’s the takeaway here?

 Well, quite honestly, most companies don’t give a shit about you!
 My own situation is a case study in senior management cutting off their nose to spite their face.
 They may (or may not!) learn the hard way that losing certain institutional knowledge can have a devastating effect on many people.
 Over the past year, I have read countless stories from others about how they bent over backwards for their employer for many years only to be thrown out like a bag of garbage without so much as a “thank you for your service!”

 Is this just a cultural thing in the United States or something that exists everywhere?
 Considering the amount of workplace protections that many developed nations have in place, I’m inclined to think these attitudes are pre-dominantly a US thing.
 Of course, there are surely other countries modeled on the US system of seeing workers as disposable.
 It’s a reminder that we all need to strive to be masters of our own destiny.